lwdjohari/nvcore/README.md

 # NVM Core lib

 All the smallest building block and helpers that make our life easier.
-Written in C++17 and designed with header only lib and no dependecies lib.
+Written in C++17 and designed with header only lib and deps only to utf8-cpp and Howard Hinnant date static import for handling Utf8String and DateTime with timezone.

 > [!WARNING]
 Status : WIP, Experimental & Unstable.